 Three species of pangolin (including the giant pangolin) and aardvark are resident in Odzala.

-A total of 444 avian species.
+More than 400 avian species have been recorded.
 Among these are the grey parrot, which occurs abundantly in roosts comprising thousands of individuals.
 Other notable species include the grey-necked rockfowl, forest swallow, Zenker’s honeyguide, Gosling’s apali, black-eared ground thrush, grey ground thrush, eastern wattled cuckoo-shrike, Verreaux’s batis, Bates’ weaver, yellow-capped weaver and Rachel’s malimbe.

 At least 26 butterfly species are believed to be endemic to the area and 2005 saw the discovery of a new species, Bebearia ivindoensis.